papagiannakis/Elements/Elements/extensions/textToScene/README.md

 ### Getting oriented

 1. Read `docs/architecture.md` and `docs/bridge_protocol.md` first.
-2. Run `legacy/tester4_allShapes.py` to see all shapes, then `legacy/tester6_prefabs.py` for the village scene.
-These are quick sanity checks that require no controller or supervisor.
+2. Run `python src/legacy/tester4_allShapes.py` to see all shapes, then `python src/legacy/tester6_prefabs.py` for the village scene.
+These require no controller or supervisor.
 3. Run the full system once (`tester_1.py` + `mock_ai_contoller.py` + `supervisor.py`) and try a few commands to understand the live loop.

 ### Adding a new shape